anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #exchangesfig_uc2_11 title="Pledge Status exchange" artwork-align="center"}

-The Registrar-Agent queries the Pledge Status via HTTP POST request on the well-known pledge endpoint `/.well-known/brski/qps`.
+The Registrar-Agent queries the Pledge Status via HTTP POST request on the well-known pledge endpoint at `/.well-known/brski/qps`.
-The request body MUST contain the JWS-signed Status Trigger (tStatus) artifact.
+The request body MUST contain the JWS-signed Status Trigger (tStatus) artifact as defined in {{tstatus-artifact}}.
 The request header MUST set the Content-Type field `application/jose+json`.

 If the pledge provides the Query Pledge Status endpoint, it MUST reply to this request with the Pledge Status (pStatus) artifact in the body of a 200 OK response.
 The response header MUST have the Content-Type field set to `application/jose+json`.

-### Request Artifact: Status Trigger (tStatus)
+### Request Artifact: Status Trigger (tStatus) {#tstatus-artifact}

-The Status Query artifact is a JWS structure signing information on the requested status-type, the time and date the request is created, and the product serial-number of the pledge contacted as shown in {{stat_req_def}}.
+The Status Query artifact is a JWS structure signing information on the requested status-type, the time and date the request is created, and the product-serial-number of the pledge contacted as shown in {{stat_req_def}}.
 The following Concise Data Definition Language (CDDL) {{RFC8610}} defines the structure of the unsigned Status Query data (i.e., JWS payload):

 ~~~~ cddl